lief-project/LIEF/doc/sphinx/api/error_handling/index.rst

   except Exception as e:
     print(f"Error: {e}")

-With the new implementation that relies on the ``ResultOrError`` idiom, the function returns the :class:`lief.PE.PE_TYPE` value is everything is ok and in the case of a processing error, it returns a :class:`lief.lief_errors`.
+With the new implementation that relies on the ``ResultOrError`` idiom, the function returns the :class:`lief.PE.PE_TYPE` value if everything is correct, and returns a :class:`lief.lief_errors` in case of a processing error.

 The user can handle this new interface by using the ``isinstance()`` function or by comparing the value with a :class:`lief.lief_errors` attribute: